 Baltimore County has as its neighbors the City, the four (4) counties of Anne Arundel, Howard, Carroll and Harford, and the State of Pennsylvania.
-All of these political subdivisions are interrelated by the use of water from the Baltimore System.
+All of these political subdivisions with the exception of Anne Arundel County are interrelated by the use of water from the Baltimore System.
 Pennsylvania is involved only because of its location with respect to surface waters.
 The Gunpowder River has its origin in this state, and about 80% of the Susquehanna Basin lies in Pennsylvania.